-Our Clinical Negligence and Personal Injury Lawyers have, between them, nearly 200 years’ experience representing clients at Inquests.
+At Barratts, we have, between us, nearly 200 years’ experience representing clients at Inquests.
 The majority of our work is for clients who may have a claim for negligence and who want to ask questions to find out more about how their family member died.

 Without fail, every client tells us that they want to ensure that what happened to their family does not happen again.
-We give you the platform to achieve this with our dedicated, specialist lawyers.
+We use our experience as Inquest solicitors to give you the platform to achieve this.

-If you go on to make a claim for compensation, we think it is important that you work with just one lawyer throughout the process.
-All the lawyers in our Personal Injury, Clinical Negligence and Criminal Injury Compensation (CICA) Departments have attended Inquests for clients.
+If you go on to make a claim for compensation, we think it is better for you if you work with the same solicitor.
+This saves you from having to explain your situation to someone new at such a difficult time.
+All the lawyers in our Personal Injury, Clinical Negligence and Criminal Injury Compensation (CICA) Departments attend Inquests for clients.
 This means you work with the same solicitor during the inquest and for your compensation claim.

-Our sympathetic, personal and practical advice gives you a better service than a larger, impersonal firm can offer.
-We recognise that the death of a family member is extremely traumatic; having to face complex legal questions and the possibility of giving evidence in Court only adds to the devastation.
-Our lawyers will ease the burden of an Inquest for you.
+You will receive sympathetic, personal and practical advice from Barratts Solicitors.
+We can do this because we are small and we care.
+We recognise that the death of a family member is extremely traumatic.
+If you have to face complex legal questions and the possibility of giving evidence in Court alone, this adds to the devastation.
+It is very important to us that we ease the burden of an Inquest for you.